lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where:

 * METHOD - authentication method, see {{method}}.
-* SUITES_I - array of cipher suites which the Initiator supports in order of preference, starting with the most preferred and ending with the cipher suite selected for this session.
+* SUITES_I - array of cipher suites which the Initiator supports in order of preference, the first cipher suite in network byte order is the most preferred by I, the last is the one selected by I for this session.
 If the most preferred cipher suite is selected then SUITES_I is encoded as that cipher suite, i.e., as an int.
 The processing steps are detailed below and in {{wrong-selected}}.

 * G_X - the ephemeral public key of the Initiator
 * C_I - variable length connection identifier
 * EAD_1 - unprotected external authorization data, see {{AD}}.